 Since 2009, the FPP has embraced the rising trend of international co-productions, sponsoring a series of events that offer a comprehensive range of perspectives to filmmakers and investors alike.
 Some of the more recent industry panels and dialogues include: Two or Three Things I Know About Film Investment Legal Practice, a run-down of the legal tango between Taiwan/China/Hong Kong and Hollywood; Meet with Your Next Partner: Co-Production with France, an exploration of a world of co-production possibilities; Booking Your Next Screenplay: Tea Time with Taiwan’s Publishers, an invitation to join together the forces of cinema and publishing; Meetings with Film Commissions in Taiwan; Double Coincidence of Wants: A Look in Venture Capital Sources for Film Financing; The Visible Hand: Crucial National Incentives to Overseas Distribution of Local Films; Co-Production with Korea, exploring the possibilities of shared markets and future collaborations between Taiwan and Korea; Possibilities Beyond the Chinese-language Film Market, an examination of the global market from an industrial perspective; Golden Horse X New Wave Forum: New Talents & Cinema City; Golden Horse Master Class and New Talent Forum, an invitation of industry masters to break the finite imagination of singular market and evaluate the balance between creative freedom and production sustainability.

-In addition to the coveted Grand Prize of USD 30,000 (the highest offer of cash prize within Asia for film production), the 2018 FPP also offers other cash awards with the enduring and generous sponsorship of leading regional and international partners, including CNC Cash Award (EUR 8,000), Taipei New Horizon Screenplay Award (TWD 400,000), J.Q.
+In addition to the coveted Grand Prize of USD 30,000, the 2018 FPP also offers other cash awards with the enduring and generous sponsorship of leading regional and international partners, including CNC Cash Award (EUR 8,000), Taipei New Horizon Screenplay Award (TWD 400,000), J.Q.
 Pictures Award (TWD 700,000), MAN-JIA Memorial Award (TWD 700,000), MandarinVision Award (TWD 300,000), FPP MM2 Creative Award (USD 10,000), MirrorFiction Screenplay Award (TWD 300,000), Central Pictures Corporation Award (TWD 500,000), Content Digital Film Award (post-production incentive), and WIP Tomson Creative Award (TWD 500,000).
 Winning filmmakers are given the resources and networks to raise the standard and envision a brighter future for the Chinese-language films.

 The 2019 Golden Horse FPP will take place from November 19th through the 21st, where a gathering of film industry professionals is certain to be a sight to behold.